4lwxgithub/4lwxgithub/README.md

 # Hola, I'm Alex Scott! 👋

 ## I’m looking to add more content to my github

 - 🌱 I’m currently learning C++.
 - 💻 Computer Science Student
-- 🥅 2022 Goals: Experiment, learn and build stuffs with my skillsets.
+- 🥅 2022 Goals: Experiment, learn and build software with my skillsets.
-- ⚡ Fun fact: I love travelling and going to the gym
+- ⚡ Fun fact: I enjoy keeping fit and love to travel.
 - 💬 Ask me about Tech-related stuff and invite me for group travels 🗺️🧳✈️

 ### Connect with me: